Sorel Caribou Waterproof Snow Boot · โ˜… 4.7 Top Pick Check price on Amazon →

 Pick the Caribou if you want the full-grain leather upper and the heritage silhouette.
 Pick the 1964 Pac if you want a lighter boot in a similar cold-rated package.
 Both use the same vulcanized rubber shell and 9mm felt liner.

 Yes.
-Replacement Sorel InnerBoot liners are available for about $35 and can be swapped at any time.
+Replacement Sorel InnerBoot liners are available and can be swapped at any time.
 The replaceable liner is the central design feature that extends the boot's life by years.

 No. The Caribou is a static-cold and short-walk boot.
-For 5-plus mile daily commute walks, the [Bogs Classic High](/reviews/bogs-classic-high-snow-boot) at $115 is a more comfortable everyday pick.
+For 5-plus mile daily commute walks, the [Bogs Classic High](/reviews/bogs-classic-high-snow-boot) at this price is a more comfortable everyday pick.

 Taylor Quinn